w3f/Grants-Program/MPT.md

 - `unfreeze_asset`: Unfreeze an asset token, allowing transfers again.
 - `set_asset_metadata`: Set the metadata for an asset token, such as its name, symbol, and description

-Moreover, aside of our MPT pallet that we are creating, we will potentially be using the following existing pallets:
+Moreover, together with the MPT pallet we are creating, we will potentially be using parts of the following existing pallets:

 - `pallet_assets`: To provide functionality for managing assets life cycle, as well as set and manage asset metadata.
 - `pallet_balances`: To provide functionality for handling accounts and balances, as well as to store and manage the balances of the native token and other assets.